codyaverett/react-xtruct/readme.md

 ## Comming Soon
 + Lint your project
 + Test your project
-+ CSS modules
++ CSS modules with sass and less
 + Many more options for the commands above
-+ Many more loaders for different resources (Images, CSS Modules, Sass, Less, Files, etc)
 + And much more!